das-17/CSE210A/HW2/README.md

 # Homework 2:WHILE

 As part of this assignment, we were expected to write an interpreter for the WHILE language with any additional features.

-Programming Language used:Python3
+Programming Language used:Python3.

-Executable Created using pyinstaller
+Executable Created using pyinstaller.

 External library used:lark parser used to create the AST.

 Files accepted as part of the assignment submission are:
 - README.txt
 - MakeFile